 - Find out more about crypto wallets

-- BlockFi – Lend out your cryptos to others and earn interest
+- BlockFi – Borrow funds or lend out your cryptos to others and earn high-interest rates

 - Amber Data – A block explorer and insights and analysis tool for Ethereum blockchain

 - Bloxy – A insights platform for Ethereum and Ether.
 With insights to for example the flow ICO money in and out of the projects, Gas and transaction analysis and of course Crypto Kitties insights

 - Flippening Watch – Tracking the ‘flippening’ event where Ethereum overtakes Bitcoin’s market cap

 - The Halvening – A site dedicated to the upcoming halving event of Bitcoin.
 Where mining rewards will be halved

 - Simple Bitcoin converter – Is a simple Bitcoin price converter to Fiat currencies…

 - 1ML – Is a Lightning Network Search and Analysis Engine